If you made any changes in Pure these will be visible here soon.

 Microbes evolve rapidly to survive in challenging environments, including exposure to antimicrobials.
 The emergence of antibiotic resistance in bacteria, particularly pathogens with potential to infect both humans and animals (e.g. Clostridium difficile, MRSA, Escherichia coli, and Mycobacterium bovis), require investigations into alternative antimicrobials.

 My research uses gene silencing agents, cationic peptides, and phage as antimicrobials and genetic tools for finding good drug targets.
-Related to the control of antibiotic resistance is understanding the transmission of antibiotic resistance genes within bacterial communities.
-My research is focused on how C. difficile phages contribute to horizontal gene transfer and whether such activities preclude their use as antimicrobials.
+Related to the control of antimicrobial resistance (AMR) is understanding the transmission of resistance genes within bacterial communities, e.g. by phages and extracellular vesicles.

 Overview